msmur/blog/content/dev/2024/making-sense-of-idempotency-three.md

 ## Setting the Stage

-The previous essay had us run through the definition of idempotency as well as understand why its implementation is non-trivial and dependent on what our code is meant to do.
+The previous essay had us run through the definition of idempotency as well as understand why its implementation is non-trivial as it's dependent on business logic that can vary wildly.

 In this essay we'll explore how persistence is a pre-requisite in making our operations idempotent.
 We'll look at how common patterns in utilizing databases can be problematic, and then we'll incrementally move